showme13467/bachelorsThesis/README.md

 After you have created a room you only have to press Enter and name the room.
 After saving the room, it will be automatically transferred to the database and thanks to the created reference points, the pixels will be converted into coordinates.

-The created room can be viewed only by selecting the appropriate room on the website.
+The created room can be viewed only by selecting the appropriate floor on the website.
 Now it is also possible to create a device for this room.
 Just click on "create device" to add a new device.

 ![Homepage Example Screenshot](https://raw.githubusercontent.com/showme13467/bachelorsThesis/master/example-images/Webpage5.PNG)